j3-signalroom/apache_flink-kickstarter/README.md

 2. Run Apache Flink on your Mac locally, or Power up the Docker containers that run Apache Flink and Apache Iceberg locally on your machine.

-### Set up your Terraform Cloud environment locally
+### DevOps using Terraform Cloud
-Install the [Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) on your local machine.
-Then ensure you have an [HCP Terraform account](https://app.terraform.io/session) to run the Terraform configuration provided in the cloud.
+Install the [Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) on your local machine, and obtain an [HCP Terraform account](https://app.terraform.io/session) to run the Terraform configuration.

 #### Terraform Cloud API token
-In order to authenticate with HCP Terraform, run the terraform login subcommand.
+In order to authenticate with HCP Terraform, run the `terraform login` CLI command.
 Enter `yes` to the prompt to confirm that you want to authenticate.

 ![terraform-cli-login](.blog/images/terraform-cli-login-screenshot.png)